burconsult/PSOAIGUI/README.md

 2. Check that you've selected the correct API choice ("OpenAI" or "Azure").
 3. Verify that your Azure OpenAI endpoint URL is correct if using Azure.
 4. Make sure you have an active internet connection.
+5. For voice input issues, check your microphone settings and permissions.
+6. For text-to-speech issues, ensure your system's audio output is working correctly.

 ## Contributing